×

 Harrison's home studio setup

-Harrison also, very wisely, realized that the computer needs to be outside the duvet fort; otherwise, the whir of the fan will be one of the loudest things on the recording.
+Harrison very wisely realised that the computer needs to be outside the duvet fort – otherwise, the whir of the fan will be one of the loudest things on the recording.
 You’d be surprised how many people bring the laptop in with them.
-A few recording environments mentioned in this article are otherwise very high quality in terms of acoustic treatment.
-Still, they have their computer in the same room as the microphone!

 However, there are a couple of significant downsides to a set-up like this.
 The primary one being it will get hot in there very quickly.